 A matching alehouse dagger completes the set, featuring a unique barwork pattern based on our client’s design.
 The hilt follows the general aesthetic of the A535 with swollen quillon terminals and a closed, pierced port, making for an unmistakable set.
 The crab-claw quillons offer opportunity to gain control of an opponent’s blade, while the barwork sail both protects the hand and packs a punch in close measure.

-A similar bespoke set would come to upward of £1200 plus shipping
+A similar bespoke sword would come to upward of £1250 plus shipping

 The hand-forged, heat-treated guards of both sword and dagger are oil blackened to a matte finish.
 The front ports are filled, and pierced with a historically inspired pattern of stars and rounds.
 The central section of the sword’s counterguard is likewise filled and pierced.